mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/databases.md

     ```sql
     CREATE DATABASE oracle_datasource         --- display name for the database
-    WITH ENGINE='oracle',                     --- name of the MindsDB handler
+    WITH ENGINE = 'oracle',                   --- name of the MindsDB handler
-    PARAMETERS={
+    PARAMETERS = {
       "host": " ",                            --- host name or IP address
       "port": ,                               --- port used to make TCP/IP connection
       "sid": " ",                             --- unique identifier of the database instance